• Skip to secondary menu

 EVERYTHING!
 Everything about homeschooling can be stressful.
 The stress starts from the beginning, from that moment you sit there wondering if homeschooling is right for your family.

-Now you are stressing over choosing curriculum.
+Now you are stressing over choosing a curriculum.
 There are so many to look through, and try to make the “right decision”.

-The curriculum has been chosen, you have to plan how to get through it, or if you are lucky, you have chosen one that the planning done for you.
+The curriculum has been chosen, you have to plan how to get through it, or if you are lucky, you have chosen one that the planning is done for you.
 This will save you a lot of stress.

 Symptoms of Burnout: